epi2me-labs/wf-teloseq/docs/02_introduction.md

 Telo-Seq aims to measure telomere length accurately and assign each telomere to a chromosome arm.
 The experimental protocol and sequencing are described in separate Telo-Seq protocol and [Know-How](https://community.nanoporetech.com/knowledge/know-how/TELO-seq) documents.
 Telo-seq libraries are sequenced on Oxford Nanopore’s sequencing devices.

-`wf-teloseq` has three alternative pathways to analyse Telo-Seq data:
+`wf-teloseq` currently supports two alternative pathways to analyse Telo-Seq data:

-•	Pathway 1: Telomeric read counts and overall telomere length only.
+•	Pathway 1: Overall telomeric read counts and telomere length only (i.e. this combines all reads, regardless of which chromosome they originated from).

-•	Pathway 2: Chromosome arm assigned telomere read counts and telomere lengths using a matching reference.
+•	Pathway 2: Using a matching reference, determine telomere read length and count for each chromosome arm individually.

-•	Pathway 3: Chromosome arm assigned telomere read counts and telomere lengths using a reference created de novo from the data as specific to input data.

 ## Note